yolodin/ma-template/README.md

 # YOLO Dojo Management System

-A comprehensive martial arts management system built with modern web technologies, featuring role-based access control and comprehensive testing.
+A comprehensive martial arts management system built with modern web technologies, featuring role-based access control and comprehensive testing. **Built with FastAPI backend and React frontend!**

 ## 🎯 Features

 ### ✅ Feature 1: Foundation & Authentication
-- User authentication with Express sessions
+- User authentication with JWT tokens
 - Password hashing with bcrypt
 - **Role-based access control (RBAC)** with three user types:
   - **Instructors**: Full admin access to all features
   - **Parents**: Access to their children's information and class booking
   - **Students**: Access to their own classes and messages
-- PostgreSQL database with Drizzle ORM
+- SQLite database with SQLAlchemy ORM

 ### ✅ Feature 2: User Management
 - User registration and profiles